neontribe/ARCVService/README.md

  * Release to live

-## Docker

-There is a self building docker file in the root of the repo.
-Full docker instruction are [here](DOCKER.md).
-Environment variables that can be ovverriden can be found in the [Dockerfile](Dockerfile).

-### Quick start

-To start a dev instance on port 8000 run:

-    echo "127.0.0.1   arcv-service.test arcv-store.test sqldb" | sudo tee -a /etc/hosts
-    docker compose up

-If that fails it is because the docker guys changed the invocation method, try:

-    docker-compose up

- * Arc service is now available at http://arcv-service.test:8000/login
- * Mysql is available at ``mysql -ulamp -plamp -h127.0.0.1 -P3336 lamp`
- * Phpmyadmin is available at [http://arcv-service.test:8880/login](http://arcv-service.test:8800/index.php?route=/database/structure&db=lamp)
- * Mail catcher is available at http://arcv-service.test:1080/

 ## Setting up reporting

 This project can run reports at set times using the Artisan scheduler.
 This requires some means of periodic triggering.
 Add to crontab the following: